Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Introduction

 The optimization Lyapunov function (OLF) framework~\cite{mudrik_optimization_2025-1} addresses the rate selectability gap by recasting optimization as a feedback design problem: the optimizer is modeled as a single integrator whose control input is synthesized from a Lyapunov certificate, enforcing a user-selected convergence profile exactly.
 However, the natural quadratic norm of the gradient as a Lyapunov candidate is blind to curvature, and its gradient becomes singular when the Hessian is rank-deficient.
 Both limitations stem from the choice of Lyapunov function, not the framework itself, motivating the search for a curvature-aware alternative.
+This continuous-time, Lyapunov-based perspective on optimization belongs to the broader program of viewing algorithms as dynamical systems~\cite{dorfler_toward_2024}, which has yielded fundamental insights for first-order stationarity but has not yet addressed SOSPs.

-Following the OLF paradigm, we augment the objective with a smooth penalty on the most negative Hessian eigenvalue.
+Following the OLF paradigm, we augment the objective with a smooth penalty on the negative Hessian eigenvalues.
 The resulting augmented cost serves as a Lyapunov function whose gradient avoids the Hessian singularity: at a saddle point where the gradient vanishes, the curvature penalty generates a nonzero descent direction, and the dynamics flow away from the saddle.
 By scheduling the gain through a convergence law, the method enforces exact Lyapunov decay with user-selectable convergence profiles.

 The contributions of this letter are as follows.
 First, we construct an augmented cost $\Phi$ whose critical points coincide with the SOSP of the cost function, ensuring that the dynamics go through saddle points rather than getting trapped.
-Next, we show that $\Phi$ serves as a Lyapunov function admitting user-selected convergence laws, thereby yielding selectable convergence rates to SOSP.
+Next, we show that $\Phi$ serves as a Lyapunov function admitting user-selected convergence laws, thereby yielding convergence to SOSP.
 We further prove that any spurious critical points introduced by the curvature penalty are themselves saddle points of $\Phi$ for penalty weights below a landscape-dependent threshold, ensuring they cannot be limit points of the dynamics.
-Finally, we validate the method on numerical examples, demonstrating $O(\delta)$ escape time scaling and 100\% convergence to SOSP, even when gradient descent fails.
+Finally, we validate the method on numerical examples, demonstrating 100\% convergence to SOSPs under all four convergence laws, even when gradient descent fails.
+To the best of the authors' knowledge, CRGD is the first continuous-time deterministic method that provides convergence to second-order stationary points on general nonconvex landscapes with user-selectable convergence laws.